Laura Fuentes

 • In a large bowl, place the ripe banana and mash it down with a fork.
 Add the canned pumpkin and egg, whisk the egg with the fork, and combine the three ingredients.
 Pour the milk, vanilla, and melted butter into the bowl, and combine.

-• Heat a large pan or griddle over medium-high heat (if an electric griddle, set between 350-375F).
+• Heat a large non-stick pan or griddle over medium-high heat.
 Once hot, grease it with butter or oil.
-Pour ¼ cup of batter onto the griddle.
-Cook the first side until the edges are defined, and bubbles begin to appear, for about 2 minutes.
-Flip and cook the other side for an additional 2 minutes.
+Immediately pour ¼ cup of batter per pancake onto the pan.
+Cook the first side for about 2 minutes until the edges are defined and bubbles begin to appear.
+Flip and cook the other side for an additional minute.

 Notes